-The sine function is y = sin(x).
+The sinus function is y = sin(x).
 The graph of the sine function is called a sine wave.
 This is a curved line, repeated on certain sections, that is, a periodic.
 The period of the function T= 2π.
 The graph starts at the point (0;0).

 The scope is all valid numbers.
 The value domain is [-1;1].

-Example graph sine function:
+Example graph sinus function:

 y=sin(x)